 The specific wavelengths of emitted light could be predicted with the following Rydberg formula:

-n₁is the principal quantum number of the initial state (initial energy level),
+- – Principal quantum number of the initial state (initial energy level);

-n₂is the principal quantum number of the final state (final energy level),
+- – Principal quantum number of the final state (final energy level); and

-- emission spectroscopy in which we measure the energy of photons released by the material.
-Emission can also be induced by other sources, e.g., flames, sparks or electromagnetic wave.
+Emission spectroscopy in which we measure the energy of photons released by the material.
+Emissions can also be induced by other sources, e.g., flames, sparks, or electromagnetic waves.
 Our Rydberg equation calculator is dedicated to this type of spectroscopy.